TZstatsADS/Spring2019-Proj1-hsw8080/doc/README.md

 The doc directory contains the report or presentation files.
 It can have subfolders.

-Please try to use GitHub & BitBucket HTML Preview to view the html file. (https://htmlpreview.github.io/) Or you can just download .Rmd file to view the report
+You can just chose to open the html file through your github desktop.
+(it seems like I can not review my html file now )